shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 -Repo Info: Contains description about the repository, two types of descriptions could be read, short and full description.

 -Tags: Repository tags are similar to docker image tags, generally  we use 'latest' as tag, other used tags      are httpd, version number etc.

 -Dockerfile: A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.

 -Build Details: It consists of Status, Tag, Created, Last Updated , such information about the containers.

--Build Settings:

--Collaborators:
+-Build Settings: The Build Settings page allows you to manage your existing automated build configurations and add new ones.
+By default, when new code is merged into your source repository, it triggers a build of your DockerHub image.

+-Collaborators: Users contributing in the repositories.

 -Webhooks: One can use a webhook to cause an action in another application in response to an event in your automated build repository.
 Currently, the webhook fires when an image is built in or a new image tag is added to the automated build repository.
            Webhook specifies a target URL and a JSON payload to deliver.
 The webhook generates an HTTP POST that delivers a JSON payload.

--Settings
+-Settings: Consists of two sections, changing a Public repository, Private and an option for deleting the existing repository.

+  CAUTION: Deleting a repository will ####destroy all images stored in it,this action is not reverible.

-## Creating the base image - using supermin
+## Creating the base image- using Supermin

+To build a base image, we need to have a distribution-specific base system installed into a directory, which can later be imported as an image to Docker.
+  With *chroot* utility, we can fake a directory as the root filesystem and then put all the necessary files in it, before importing it as Docker image.

+Supermin and Debootstrap are the tools that can help make the faking of root filesystem easier.

+Supermin- Tool for creating and building supermin appliances.

+~~ Command Syntax for Prepare ~~

+  $ supermin --prepare -o OUTPUTDIR PACKAGE [PACKAGE ...]

+  $ supermin --build -o OUTPUTDIR -f chroot|ext2 INPUT [INPUT ...]

+Supermin is a tool for building supermin appliances.These are tinyappliances (similar to virtual machines), usually around 100KB in size, which get fully instantiated on-the-fly in a fraction of a second when you need to boot one of them.
+   This program was previously known as Febootstrap.

+Supermin does not need to be run as root, and generally should notbe run as root.It does not affect the host system or the packages installed on the host system.

+~~ Two modes of Supermin ~~

+ _PREAPARE MODE_

+  *--prepare* creates the tiny supermin appliance in the given output directory.
+Give the list of packages that are to be installed, and supermin will automatically find all the dependencies.
+The listof packages has to be installed on the host machine .

+Example : $ supermin --prepare bash coreutils -o supermin.d

+The above command creates a supermin appliance containing the packages "bash" and "coreutils".
+Specifically,it creates files in directory "supermin.d".
+This directory is known as Supermin Appliance.

+*prepare* mode puts all the requested packages with their dependencies inside a directory without copying the host OS specific files

+~~ Command Syntax ~~

+   $ supermin --prepare -o OUTPUTDIR PACKAGE [PACKAGE ...]

+  Example : $ supermin --prepare bash coreutils -o ubuntu

+ _BUILD MODE_

+  *--build* was previously a separate program called "supermin-helper"

+~~ Command Syntax ~~

+  $ supermin --build -o OUTPUTDIR -f chroot|ext2 INPUT [INPUT ...]

+ Example: $ supermin --build --format chroot ubuntu -o ubuntu_image

+ If we do *ls* on the output directory i.e ubuntu_image, we will find directory tree similar to any linux root filesystem :

+ $ ls ubuntu_image

+  bin	boot	dev	etc	home	lib	lib64	media	mnt	opt	proc	root	run abin	srv	sys	tmp	usr	var

+~~ We can export the directory as docker image using following command:

+  $ tar -C ubuntu_image/ -c . | docker import - skhare/ubuntu

+f6f5f2dd61de2f1cca7475824df9af2ffc3d337ad0660d212c82c94441789426

+~~ Using command *docker images* a new image with skhare/ubuntu as name will be seen.

+In *build* mode, the supermin appliance created from the prepare mode gets converted into a bootable appliance with all the necessary files
+ Build will copy the required files/binaries from the host machineto the appliance directory,so the packages must be installed on the host machines that is to be used in the appliance.

 ## Creating the base image - using Debootstrap

 ## Visualizing dependencies between layers